derat/nup/server/README.md

 *   `forceUpdateFailures` (optional) - If `1`, report failures for all user data updates (ratings, tags, plays).

-Unmarshals a JSON-encoded [Config] struct from the request body and applies it.
-Used by tests.

 ### /cover (GET)

 Returns an album cover art image in JPEG format.